techdivision/psp-mock/README.md

 #### Heidelpay
-In order to use this mock service with a Magento 2 installation you need to manipulate the endpoints within the `magento2/heidelpay` extension.
+In order to use this mock service with a Magento 2 installation you need to manipulate the endpoints within the `heidelpay/magento2` Version: `^18.10`extension.
 Therefore you can use the module: https://github.com/LukasKiederle/magento2-heidelpay-mockable

 ```bash
 composer config repositories.techdivision.magento2-heidelpay-mockable vcs https://github.com/LukasKiederle/magento2-heidelpay-mockable.git